 It’s Christmas Day.
 Little Andy tears off wrapping paper to reveal Optimus Prime.
 He smiles as the large robot toy comes to life with flashes and beeps.
-Andy’s parents’ expressions, however, are more pained grimaces than smiles as the toy twirls away.
+Andy’s parents’ expressions, however, are more pained grimaces than smiles.

 A few minutes later, Andy discards the toy and begins unwrapping the rest of his presents, extracting each box from under the tree, one by one—some long, some tall, some heavy, some light.
-Each box reveals a new toy.
-Each shred of green-and-red wrapping paper, a flash of happiness.
+Each box reveals a new toy; each shred of wrapping paper, a flash of happiness.

 An hour later, however, little Andy is crying hysterically.
 Based on his fits, this has undoubtedly been the Worst.
 Christmas.
 Ever.
 Sure, Andrew received many of the things on his list—but he’s far more concerned with what he didn’t receive.
 The toys in front of him simply remind him of what he doesn’t have.